tadklimp/Triggering_Tidal_code_with_controllers_1/README.md

 * store the patterns
 * recall the patterns

-In order to do that we will use an extra button as a `Shift` key.
-Then we could hold `Shift + Button` to store a pattern in a button and then simply press that  button to recall/evaluate the pattern.
+In order to do that we will use an extra button in the controller as a `Shift` key.
+That way we could hold `Shift + Button` to store a pattern in a button and then simply press that  button to recall/evaluate the pattern.
 This allows us to re-assign blocks of code on the fly.

 #### MIDI Functions